madetech/handbook/security/server_setup_guidelines.md

 # Server security guide

-## People wise for new starters:

-- Setup for AWS account (https://madetech.signin.aws.amazon.com/console)
-- 2FA enabled on AWS
-- User for Mole

-## People wise for leavers:

-- Delete AWS account
-- Remove key from mole

 ## Setting up a new server

 - Network access to instances should be restricted to only allow SSH, HTTP and HTTPS traffic; ports 22, 80 and 443 respectively.
 All other traffic must be rejected.